ItsNikolor/Python/Site process/readme.md

-# Parsing https://www.moscowbooks.ru into a table
+# Parsing https://www.moscowbooks.ru into a table using BeautifulSoup